 If you’re not a fan of pumpkin pie, or just tired of eating it that way, SparkPeople.com has ten other suggestions for you to try.
 For example, consider making a pumpkin smoothie, pasta sauce, cream cheese spread or ice cream.

 As for winter squash, their skins might be tough to penetrate but it’s worth the extra effort.
 Soften spaghetti squash in the microwave before cutting it in half to bake it or look in your grocer’s produce section for ready-to-roast cubes of butternut squash.

 It doesn’t seem like fall without a crop of crisp, fresh apples to eat.
 Loaded with vitamin C and with almost no sodium, fat or cholesterol, the nutritional benefits of apples benefit your cardiovascular system as well as reduce your risk of developing cancer, heart disease, stroke and asthma.

 Whether you choose them from your local grocer or farmer's market or pick them yourself at the orchard, you’ll be doing your ears a favor by adding them to your diet this season.
 Here’s why:

-- Vitamin A and Vitamin C - Found also in winter squash, these vitamins support the immune system and provide antioxidants which protect the delicate structure of the inner ear from free radicals.
+- Vitamins A and C - Found also in winter squash, these vitamins support the immune system and provide antioxidants which protect the delicate structure of the inner ear from free radicals.